tshepang/blog/content/computing/project of note: Debian Installer.rst

 is to use than Ubuntu's (except that it's far uglier, so I guess that also makes it intimidating).

-What triggered this post is my reading of
+What triggered this post is the following titbit:
-`an excellent interview of Colin Watson`_, who did great work on that project, and had this to say about it:

     d-i [Debian Installer] is the very first thing many of our users see, and has a huge range of uses, from simple desktop installs to